 Skip to Content

-Proper Way to Harvest Potatoes: Best Tools, Tips, and Storage Guide (2025)
+Proper Way to Harvest Potatoes: Best Tools & Techniques 2025

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-proper way to harvest potatoesFor the proper way to harvest potatoes, start when the plants yellow and die back, signaling maturity.
+proper way to harvest potatoesIf you’re after the proper way to harvest potatoes, start by waiting until the plant tops turn yellow and flop over—nature’s way of waving a checkered flag.

 Key Takeaways